 - Checked-out items are not eligible, but you may be able to request them through Interlibrary Loan.

-- We will keep your requested books on the booktruck for 14 days.
+- We will keep your requested books on a shelf located near the front door for 14 days.

 - We cannot accommodate home or office delivery at this time.
 If this is an issue, please contact our Reference Department for assistance.

 - We will notify you if any of your requested items cannot be supplied, and where possible, we will work with you to find alternatives.